You are currently viewing Bumdrak Monastery, where Dakinis left 100,000 Footprints

 The Trek to Bumdrak Monastery

-Also known as the “Trek of the Thousand Dakinis” (celestial female beings), the Bumdra trek in Paro is a favorite pilgrimage trek in Bhutan.
+Also known as the “Trek of the Thousand Dakinis”, the Bumdra trek in Paro is one of the favorite pilgrimage treks in Bhutan.
 It is one of Bhutan’s most popular pilgrimage treks requiring only one night of wild camping.
 The Bumdra trek is a two-day trek with a distance of 22 km.
 The Bumdrak, which Guru Rimpoche blessed in the 8th century, inspires this religious trek to Bumdra.

 Trek cost and Bumdra camp price varies depending on your tour operators.
 Please get in touch with Bumdra Camp at 17162455/17612487 for booking.